Hearing aid costs can be extravagant. Find out how Eargo is changing the game.

 Eargo also comes with lifetime support from our team of licensed hearing professionals.
 And did we mention that’s free?

 To keep things even more affordable, we offer convenient payment plans on all of our devices.
-So if you don’t want to drop $2,750 on Eargo Neo, you can finance it for as low as $127/month.
+So if you don’t want to drop $2,750 on Eargo Neo, you can finance it with low monthly payments.
 If you’re a veteran or active military service member, you’re looking at even more savings––we offer 20% off of Eargo Neo or Eargo Max to members of the United States Armed Forces.

 Look, at the end of the day, you shouldn’t have to plan an elaborate casino heist alongside George Clooney to afford hearing aids.
 But considering 75% of people with hearing loss reported financial factors as a reason for not owning hearing aids, that heist may be looking more and more likely.
 We want to make hearing to be accessible to everyone, because life doesn’t and shouldn’t stop with hearing loss.